WHAT IS THE IFP?

 Join a network of like-minded professionals who strive to implement South-South and Triangular Cooperation solutions

-- Candidates must either have a Bachelor’s Degree plus a minimum of 5 years of field experience or hold an advanced degree (PhD, MPhil., MSc., MA or equivalents) in a relevant field
+- Candidates must either be enrolled in an Undergraduate program, have a Bachelor’s Degree or hold an advanced degree (PhD, MPhil., MSc., MA or equivalents) in a relevant field

 - Candidates from all nationalities are eligible